Handling of Deviations SOP

 Unplanned Deviation

-Unplanned & Planned deviations shall be sub-classified on the basis of their impact on product quality in critical, major, or minor.
+Unplanned & Planned deviations shall be sub-classified based on their impact on product quality in critical, major, or minor.

 Planned Deviation (Planned Deviation Report)

-Any departure from established and approved procedures observed or noticed prior to the execution of an activity, such as SOPs, STPs, processes, systems, standards, and protocols, which is done under compulsion or for continuous quality improvement programs will be categorized as planned deviation.
+Any departure from established and approved procedures observed or noticed before the execution of an activity, such as SOPs, STPs, processes, systems, standards, and protocols, which is done under compulsion or for continuous quality improvement programs will be categorized as planned deviation.

-No critical or major planned deviation shall be allowed, which has the potential to alter the quality of the product, only minor deviation shall allow to plan.
+No critical or major planned deviation shall be allowed, that has the potential to alter the quality of the product, only minor deviations shall be allowed.

 Such a planned deviation shall be taken/implemented only after proper evaluation, risk assessment, and pre-approval from Quality Assurance.